 We will propose a horizon for changing the existing situation.

 Participants of our tours include Members of Knesset, foreign diplomats, journalists, religious groups, local and international students and professors, and many other stakeholders.
-A typical tour lasts 4-5 hours, and we charge 500 NIS for a group (bus not included).
-In order to facilitate your tour, please fill out the form below, and NCF’s tour coordinator will return to you shortly.
+A typical tour lasts 4-5 hours, and we charge 500 NIS per group (transportation, food and water are not included in the price of the tour).
+In order to facilitate your tour, please fill out the form below, and NCF’s tour coordinator will contact you as soon as possible.